-Figure 4: Annual length-frequency distributions of Dissostichus eleginoides caught in Subarea 88.1 (top panel) and in each SSRU (lower panels).
+Figure 4: Annual length-frequency distributions of Dissostichus eleginoides caught in Subarea 88.1 (top panel) and in each SSRU (lower panels) for those years in which >100 fish were measured.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are provided.

-Table 2: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus spp. in Subarea 88.1 since 2005.
-The tagoverlap statistics (CM 41-01) for Dissostichus mawsoni and D. eleginoides respectively are provided in brackets.
-Values for the tagoverlap statistic are not calculated for catches of less than 10 tonnes (2007-2014) or less than 30 fish tagged (since 2015) (\). - indicates that no fish were tagged.
+Table 2: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus mawsoni in Subarea 88.1 since 2010.
+The tagoverlap statistics (CM 41-01) for D. mawsoni and D. eleginoides respectively are provided in brackets.
+Values for the tag-overlap statistic are not calculated for catches of less than 10 tonnes (2010-2014) or less than 30 fish tagged (since 2015) (). - indicates that no fish were tagged.